Once you have created a list

 Import Bulk Data

-You can also import multiple rows at once by cutting and pasting, by typing tab separated values directly into the window, or by uploading a file.
+You can also import multiple rows at once by uploading a file or copy/pasting text.
 To ensure the format is compatible, particularly for complex lists, you can first download a template, then populate it with your data prior to upload.

 - Select (Insert data) > Import bulk data.